Alexs2256/Turtleback-Zoo-Database/README.md

 (Or for Oracle XE: db.url=jdbc:oracle:thin:@localhost:1521/xe, db.username=abs83, db.password=YourChosenPassword)

-Add config.properties to .gitignore: Create or edit the .gitignore file in your project's root and add config.properties to it.
-This prevents it from being pushed to GitHub.

 Modify Java Code to Read Properties: Update your Asset_Management, Daily_Zoo_Activity, and Management_And_Reporting classes to read connection details from this config.properties file.

 import java.io.InputStream;
 import java.util.Properties;
-// ... other imports
+import java.io.IOException; // Add this import

 public class Asset_Management {
     private Properties props = new Properties();

     public Asset_Management() {
         try (InputStream input = getClass().getClassLoader().getResourceAsStream("config.properties")) {
-            if (input == null) {
+            // If running from IDE, config.properties might be in project root, not classpath if (input == null) {
-                System.out.println("Sorry, unable to find config.properties");
-                return;
+                try (InputStream fileInput = new java.io.FileInputStream("config.properties")) {
+                    props.load(fileInput);
                 }
+            } else {
                 props.load(input);
+            }
         } catch (IOException ex) {
-            ex.printStackTrace();
+            System.err.println("Error loading config.properties: " + ex.getMessage());
+            // Handle error, e.g., exit or use default values }
     }
-    }

-    public ResultSet getAnimalView() throws SQLException {
+    public Connection getConnection() throws SQLException { // Added a helper method for connection return DriverManager.getConnection(
-        // Use props.getProperty("db.url"), props.getProperty("db.username"), props.getProperty("db.password")
-        Connection con = DriverManager.getConnection(
             props.getProperty("db.url"),
             props.getProperty("db.username"),
             props.getProperty("db.password")
         );
+    }

+    public ResultSet getAnimalView() throws SQLException {
+        Connection con = getConnection(); // Use the helper method
         // ... rest of your method
     }
     // Apply this pattern to all methods that establish a connection }

-Note: You might need to adjust the path to config.properties if it's not directly in your resources folder.
+Note: The getClass().getClassLoader().getResourceAsStream("config.properties") path assumes config.properties is in your src/main/resources folder (which it should be for Maven projects).
+The added FileInputStream fallback is for when running directly from the project root in an IDE.

-How to Run the Application
+🏃 How to Run the Application
 Clone the Repository:

 git clone https://github.com/your-username/your-repo-name.git